ladparth/Creative-Agency-Website/README.md

 ﻿# Creative-Agency-Website
-Utilized HTML,CSS and a little JavaScript to create toggle menu
+Created a responsive dummy website for a development agency by utilizing HTML, CSS and JS to create toggle menu.